MediaArea/RAWcooked/Doc/Case_study.md

 ---
 ### <a name="server_config">Server configurations</a>

-To encode our DPX and TIFF sequences we have a single server that completes this work for all our different NAS storage paths in parallel.
+To encode our DPX sequences we have a single server that completes this work against 6 different Network Accessed Storage (NAS) in parallel.

-Our current configuration:
+Our current server configuration:
 - Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz
-- 252 GB RAM
+- 252GB RAM
 - 32-core with 64 CPU threads
 - Ubuntu 20.04 LTS
 - 40Gbps Network card